Glenn E. Smiley: Career

 Smiley worked as the preacher to a Methodist congregation in Arizona, and later California for 14 years.
 After his work in ministry, Smiley went on to work for several organizations, including the Congress of Racial Equality (CORE) in 1942, and later served as the national field secretary of the Fellowship of Reconciliation (FOR).
 When World War II broke out and the time came for Smiley to enlist in armed services, he refused to participate.
 He also opted not to take the clergy exception, which was available to him as a minister.
 These actions classified him as a conscientious objector and he went on to serve time in prison in 1945 for his lack of compliance.
 Smiley believed that prison is only secondary to war in dehumanization and violence.
 In Smiley's sixties, he suffered from 44 small strokes.
 These strokes greatly affected his memory and speech for 15 years, until one day he woke up and seemed to be completely back to his normal self and even went on to give 103 major lectures.

 During his work in ministry in the 1940s, Smiley developed an interest for the methods of Mahatma Gandhi and his methods of self-discipline and nonviolence.
 From these studies, he developed his theory that nonviolence was the most effective way to combat discrimination.
 Smiley first used his theory of nonviolence in the late 1940s when he attempted to spur integration of tearooms of department stores in the Los Angeles area.
 Smiley went on to have a professional relationship with Martin Luther King Jr., in which he advised King on nonviolence tactics and emphasized the importance of nonviolence in the success of the Civil Rights Movement.
-Smiley was already impress with Dr. King's leadership, but was critical of King for having a bodyguard.
+Smiley was already impressed with Dr. King's leadership, but was critical of King for having a bodyguard.
 In a letter that Smiley had written to some of his friends, he was quoted writing, "If King can really be won to a faith of nonviolence there is no end to what he can do.
-Soon he will be able to direct movement by sheer force of being the symbol of resistance.
+Soon he will be able to direct the movement by sheer force of being the symbol of resistance."
 Smiley also persuaded King that there needs to be an active dialogue between the white and black ministers in the South.
 King sent Smiley around the South preaching the doctrine to church congregations and civil-rights groups, and nonviolence quickly became a binding premise of King's Southern Christian Leadership Conference.